Get

 10. Get Help

 Figuring out how to get the best from your pet can sometimes be difficult.
-Consider reaching out to a professional dog trainer or behavioral therapist for help if you feel that you need more time to get results despite consistent efforts.
+Consider reaching out to a professional dog trainer, behavioral therapist, or veterinarian for help if you feel that you need more time to get results despite consistent efforts.

 Sometimes just a few minor technique tweaks can make a huge difference.
 Puppy classes can be a great option, as they often combine basic obedience training with socialization opportunities.